freder/svg-animation-to-video/readme.md

 ```

 This will create `animation.mov` in the same directory.
-The codec used is ProRes 422 HQ, 10 Bit.
+The codec used is ProRes 4444, 10 Bit.